Why keywords matter

 Ensure you maximise the visibility of your product listings by making sure you have:

-- Put the most important keywords in your product listing title
+- The most important keyword in your product listing title

-Keywords are terms that buyers are likely to use to search for products like yours.
+As mentioned above, keywords are phrases that buyers are likely to use to search for products like yours.
 They are specific.

 The best keywords are those that best describe either a) what your product is or b) what it is used for.

-Apply tags to your listings from the “Tags” tab you will find within each editable listing on the Products page.
+The final place where you can add your keywords - and all of them - is the tags in your listings.
+Do this on the “Tags” tab you will find within each editable listing on the Products page.

 Do's and don'ts for choosing keywords and tagging products:

-1. DO add tags for all names and synonyms for your product
+1. DO add tags for the key names and synonyms for your type of product

 For example: "raw chocolate", "artisan chocolate", "dark chocolate"